 It's also the feedback that many designers fear: "I've just shown this to my husband/wife/mother/son and they think this could be improved by doing x".
-Where x often involves re-working the whole project but the client values this opinion so much that they insist on it, trumping any rational, carefully gathered evidence.
+Where x often involves re-working the whole project but the client values this opinion so much that they insist on it, trumping any rational, carefully gathered evidence that you might present.

-More importantly, this is not a method you can repeat reliably.
+Importantly, this is not a method you can repeat reliably.
 It's a lottery that you can’t bank on: you might get something great but it might lead you nowhere.